fredericodietz/expense-tracker-client/README.md

 ---

 This configuration ensures that every commit meets linting and testing requirements, maintaining code quality and minimizing the chances of introducing bugs.

+Here’s the revised **TODO** section, made tool-agnostic as requested:

+---

+## Next steps (not in order)

+### 1. **Authentication**

+- Implement user authentication and authorization.

+### 2. **GitHub Actions**

+- Set up automated workflows using **GitHub Actions** for continuous integration (CI).
+- Automate running linting, testing, and build processes on every push or pull request.
+- Ensure actions trigger deployment processes for a streamlined production pipeline.

+### 3. **Deployment**

+- Prepare the app for deployment in production environments.
+- Configure environment-specific settings for backend services and security.
+- Use **Docker** for containerization to simplify deployment across different platforms and environments.

+### 4. **Send Emails**

+- Implement functionality to send reminders for due bills.
+- Ensure reliable delivery of weekly, due day, and late payment alerts via email notifications.

+### 5. **Visual Regression Testing**

+- Introduce visual regression testing to safeguard the UI against unintended changes.
+- Capture and compare visual snapshots to detect any variations in appearance across different states or updates.

+### 6. **UI Improvements**

+- Enhance the UI for better user experience and usability.
+- Focus on accessibility improvements, including keyboard navigation, color contrast, and screen reader support.
+- Improve mobile responsiveness and performance across various device sizes.